byuflowlab/CoupledSystems.jl/docs/src/guide.md

 nothing #hide
 ```

-Each variables name is used to define connections between components.
-The values associated with each variable define the size and type of the variable.
+Each variable's name is used to define connections between components.
+The value assigned to each variable is generally used just to define the size and type of each variable, but it may also be used to generate an initial guess for a nonlinear solver.

 ## Constructing Explicit Components